eclipse-ditto/ditto/documentation/src/main/resources/_posts/2099-01-01-hmac-credentials.md

 This connection configuration sends live messages to the endpoint at
 {%raw%}`https://my-hub.azure-devices.net:443/twins/{{ thing:id }}/methods?api-version=2018-06-30`{%endraw%}
 and signs each request with a [Shared Access Signature](https://docs.microsoft.com/en-us/azure/iot-hub/iot-hub-dev-guide-sas?tabs=node).
-The configuration also contains an outgoing JavaScript payload mapping, which extracts the value of the used ditto protocol live message and sends its value as JSON message.
-This is needed, because direct methods in Azure IoT Hub have a special format which you'll see below.
+The configuration also contains an outgoing JavaScript payload mapping, which extracts the namve of the live message, its timeout and its payload and uses this to construct a JSON message in the required direct method format.
+You'll see that format below.

 ## Listen for direct method on the device